2024 Illinois Senate election: District 37

 The 37th district includes all or parts of Lee, Bureau, Henry, DeKalb, Ogle, Rock Island, Whiteside, Stark, Peoria, Woodford and Marshall counties.
 Republican Win Stoller was elected to the Illinois Senate unopposed in the 2022 general election.
 Stoller is not running for reelection.
-In the Republican primary, Chirs Bishop, a member of the Dixon City Council, former Mayor of Dixon Li Arellano Jr, and Henry County Board member Tim Yager ran to replace him.
+In the Republican primary, Chris Bishop, a member of the Dixon City Council, former Mayor of Dixon Li Arellano Jr, and Henry County Board member Tim Yager ran to replace him.
 Li Arellano Jr. won the primary and is unopposed in the general election.

 Former state legislator Tom Demmer declined to be a candidate.